catenax-eV/catenax-ev.github.io/docs/standards/CX-0133-OnlineControlandSimulation/CX-0133-OnlineControlandSimulation.md

 **URL executed to endpoint at receiver of scenario state:** http://\{internal-server\}/pushScenarioState/requestId/8d628899-3e6f-4666-91c3-74ee7ab88b2b/bpns/bbf461bf-28d5-4fc2-95fa-7697eb122f48/scenarioId/8d464b8b-6977-4952-8a22-0489067ca081/state/InRealization

-The *pushScenarioState* data MUST be sent from the provider of scenario state to the consumer of scenario state using an HTTP GET request.
+The *pushScenarioState* API call is sent from the provider of scenario state to the consumer of scenario state using an HTTP POST request.

 ### 1.5 TERMINOLOGY